Wednesday, June 27, 2012

 It also means missed opportunities.
 When your friends tell you they want to start a new company making an exciting new product - and need a good circuit designer, but can pay you only in stock - what are you going to do?
 "I need to make $100,000 a year to service my debts!" you say.
 So you let opportunity go by, because you traded it for a jet-ski.

 And opportunity does knock in your life.
 A friend of mine decided to start a bank.
 Yes, give me all that bullshit whiny American crap about how bank stocks are a bad bet.
 You might think that, listening to the media.
 I was able to only scrape up $10,000 to invest in the bank.
-That has since morphed into more than $50,000, in only a few short years.
+That has since morphed into more than $50,000, in only a few short years (and pays $1000 a year in dividends!).
 Imagine if I had been able to invest $100,000.
 Yea.

 I was able to invest in Real Estate, though, and cash-out when the music stopped, with a seven-figure number.
 But, the only reason I was able to do that was because I had a modest house and not a huge debt-load, thus qualifying me to buy those investment properties.